Karnataka mining: SC permits firms to export excavated iron ores | Business

 - India

-The Supreme Court on Friday permitted mining firms to export their excavated iron ore from mines in the districts of Ballari, Chitradurga, and Tumakuru in Karnataka.
+The Supreme Court on Friday permitted mining firms to sell outside the state and export already excavated iron ore from mines in the districts of Ballari, Chitradurga, and Tumakuru in Karnataka without having to resort to the process of e-auction.

 A bench comprising Chief Justice N V Ramana and Justices Krishna Murari and Hima Kohli took note of the stand of the Central government and lifted the curb on the export of iron ore and asked the firms to observe the conditions imposed by the authorities.

-"We grant appellants permission to sell already excavated iron ore stock etc. in three Karnataka districts and permission granted to allocate iron ore by entering into direct contracts without resorting to e-auction.
-Permission granted to the applicant to export iron ore produced in Karnataka to countries abroad but in terms of Government of India policies," it said.
+It added that looking at the overall change in the outlook, the restrictions placed on the manner of conducting the sale of iron ore and fixation of the sale price need to be removed.

+With respect to the submissions of the parties in relation to the lifting of the ceiling limit for the production of iron ore for mining leases in the three districts, it said, “We are of the considered opinion that it would be expedient to obtain an opinion from the Oversight Authority appointed by this Court...”.

-Iron ore exports from Karnataka were banned in 2012 by the apex court with an aim to prevent environmental degradation and to ensure that the mineral resources of the state are preserved for future generations as part of the concept of inter-generational equity.
+The bench urged the Oversight Authority to take inputs from the stakeholders, including the CEC and the Monitoring Committee, and to send his opinion to it in a period of 4 weeks and listed the plea for hearing in the second week of July.
+Iron ore exports from Karnataka were banned in 2012 by the apex court with an aim to prevent environmental degradation and to ensure that the mineral resources of the state are preserved for future generations as part of the concept of intergenerational equity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)